7 min read

 Poor employee engagement rates and unhappiness at work seem to be problems without solutions.
 And it’s much worse than we think.
 If people aren’t engaged in their work—or happy in their workplaces—then they’re probably not having a great employee experience.
 Cue sad clown face.
 And who wants to spend part or all of the work day being miserable?
 I’m not seeing any hands shooting up.

 It’s time to fix this, and that means we need some new rules.
 Now, if we put the task to Bill Maher we’d get a sassy dose to set us straight.
-However, in the absence Mr. Maher’s talents, I’ll attempt to tackle this with the same punch but without the profanity.
-Here we go:
+However, in the absence of Mr. Maher’s talents, I’ll attempt to tackle this with the same punch but without the profanity.

 Here’s a show stopper.
 Turns out engaging employees is not about making them happy.
 Rather, it’s about helping them be successful and creating the conditions for success in your workplace.
 Culture and engagement expert, Jamie Notter, recently shared this non-obvious solution to the employee engagement equation.

 Organizations have been trying to close the happiness gap, but the real answer to engagement lies in building a culture of deep success across the organization.
 We need to find and fix the patterns, behaviors, and attitudes that get in the way of this success.

 Bottom line is, if you’re focusing on the wrong problem, you’ll come up with the wrong solution.
 So, if you’re planning your next engagement survey, stop what you’re doing!
 Instead, analyze what’s going on in your organization, and then create a culture playbook focused on what success means to your organization and your employees.
 Let the engagement follow.

 Regardless of your organization’s purpose, you want your workforce to be firing on all cylinders.
 When this happens you might see that creativity abounds, ideas are buzzing, and there’s laughter and a sense of delight and enjoyment.
 Hmm.
 Sounds like a kindergarten playroom.